 Monitor for symptoms closely. ***Any symptoms require a test**** even if symptoms are mild (fatigue, headaches, scratchy throat, congestion)

-EXPOSURE WHILE UNVACCINATED OR NOT FULLY VACCINATED and ASYMPTOMATIC/NOT HAVING ANY SYMPTOMS:
+EXPOSURE WHILE UNVACCINATED and ASYMPTOMATIC/NOT HAVING ANY SYMPTOMS:

 1. Get tested when you are notified of exposure if possible but definitely at day 5 after exposure